tylerbouknight/unPairasight/README.md

 unPairasight supercharges Obsidian's native security capabilities.
 With an array of features like tag-based file management, AES-256-CBC encryption, and user interface, unPairasight fills the security gaps in your Obsidian workflow.

+    **IMPORTANT**: Please, for my sake, backup your vault before testing!
+This plugin has been tested on windows and iOS.

 ---

 ## Key Features